You can get a lawyer to represent you for a child protection matter if:

 The Parents Legal Centre (PLC) focuses on helping parents resolve their child protection matters early and collaboratively.
 It offers services at any stage of the child protection matter, from the first contact with the Ministry of Children and Family Development (MCF) or a delegated Aboriginal agency until it's apparent the matter can't be resolved through collaborative processes.

 The first PLC opened in 2015 in Vancouver.
-There are now nine locations to serve communities across BC.
+There are now ten locations to serve communities across BC.
 To find a centre near you, see legal aid locations.

 - information and advice on options for resolving child protection issues out of court,

 - legal advice and representation, where appropriate, through collaborative processes such as mediation and family case planning conferences,

 - legal advice and representation at uncontested hearings,

 - an advocate who will support you and go with you to meetings and appointments, and

 - referrals to other services, including online resources and other public agencies.

 You may be eligible for these services if: